angelorc/go-bitsong/x/fantoken/spec/01_concepts.md

 ![Fantoken object lifecycle](img/fantoken_object_lifecycle.png "Fantoken object lifecycle")

-Referring to the figure above, once the fan token is detailed in the documentation, to "create" the fan token, we need to **issue it**.
+Referring to the figure above, as detailed in the documentation, to "create" the fan token, we need to **issue it**.
 This operation leads to the birth of the object and thus to its first state, state _1_.
 Here, the token is related to an owner, which can mint it.
 From this state, the owner can perform two actions on the object:

 - to **transfer the ownership**, which produces the changing of the owner, without modifying the landing state;
 - to **disable the minting ability**, which produces a state change to the state _2_.
 Here, the owner cannot mint the fan token anymore.